 However, the Nikko AM STI ETF has a larger tracking error, meaning it does not replicate the STI quite as faithfully as the SPDR.
 This means it can underperform OR outperform the STI itself.

-6. NikkoAM-StraitsTrading Asia ex Japan REIT ETF (SGX:CFA)
+6. NikkoAM-StraitsTrading Asia ex Japan REIT ETF (CFA)

-If you’re into property, the NikkoAM-StraitsTrading Asia ex Japan REIT ETF might pique your interest.
+While we’re on property, the NikkoAM-StraitsTrading Asia ex Japan REIT ETF might be another option that captures your interest.

 This ETF replicates the performance of the FTSE EPRA Nareit Asia ex Japan REITs 10% Capped Index—a basket of the highest-performing Asian real estate investment products.

-Top REITs that are currently in the NikkoAM- STC Asia REIT include mostly Singapore REITs such as CapitaLand Ascendas REIT, Mapletree, Frasers, Suntec, and more.
+Top REITs that are currently in this ETF similar to the Lion-Phillip S-REIT ETF include mostly high-yield Singapore REITs such as CapitaLand Ascendas REIT, Mapletree, Frasers, Suntec, and more.

 NikkoAM-StraitsTrading Asia ex Japan REIT ETF expense ratio: 0.55%

-7. Nikko AM SGD Investment Grade Corporate Bond ETF (SGX:MBH)
+7. Nikko AM SGD Investment Grade Corporate Bond ETF (MBH)

-You can expect to see Temasek Financial (I) Limited, NTUC Income Insurance, DBS Group, OCBC, UOB, Changi Airport Group, and HSBC.
+With this ETF, you’ll see top holdings in the shape of Temasek Financial (I) Limited, NTUC Income Insurance, DBS Group, OCBC, UOB, HSBC, Singtel, and Changi Airport Group,

 Nikko AM SGD Investment Grade Corporate Bond ETF expense ratio: 0.26%

-8. ICBC CSOP FTSE Chinese Government Bond Index ETF US$D (SGX:CYB)
+8. ICBC CSOP FTSE Chinese Government Bond Index ETF US$D (CYB)

 ICBC CSOP FTSE Chinese Government Bond Index ETF US$D was listed on the SGX in Sep 2020.
-Its purpose is to replicate the performance of the FTSE Chinese Government Bond Index via a sampling strategy—the latter of which is made up of A1 investment grade 99.84% China government bonds.
+Its purpose is to replicate the performance of the FTSE Chinese Government Bond Index which provides access to Chinese government bonds.

-ICBC CSOP FTSE Chinese Government Bond Index ETF US$D expense ratio: N/A
+ICBC CSOP FTSE Chinese Government Bond Index ETF US$D expense ratio: 0.25%

-Bonds have always been the uncool sibling to stocks, but it’s definitely an attractive type of asset for the risk-averse (and for those who seek a “safe haven” in a stock market crash).
+Bonds have always been the “less sexy” sibling to stocks.
+But I like to say, everyone has a type, and bonds have always been an attractive prospect for the risk-averse (and for those who seek a “safe haven” in a stock market crash).

 Plus, high-profile government / government-linked bonds like Singapore Savings Bonds, Temasek Holdings Bond and the Temasek-linked Astrea IV and V Bonds have whetted Singaporeans’ appetite for bonds.